Guide to the Bob McQuillen Collection, 1930-2014

 before.
 Oversize dance posters and notes from Old New England.
 A copy of

-an 1823 American dance tunes manuscript.
+an 1823 anonymous American dance tunes manuscript.
 Several volumes of

 The Dublin Opinion, a Dublin NH paper which McQuillen edited during

 1948-49.
 Newspaper clippings about New Hampshire musicians, and

 photocopied newspaper clippings about McQuillen himself spanning the

 entirety of his musical career.
 Letters and contracts from the 1980s

 messages from McQuillen’s many friends and admirers, as well as several

 get well soon cards from festivals he could not attend.
 Scrapbooks are

 for the years 1981, 2001, 2003, and 2007.
 A guest book for the 2001

 Ralph Page Dance Legacy Weekend McQuillen Retrospective is included as